zyseme/backend-challenge/README.md

 ## What is in the project right now

 The project contains the first REST-API-endpoints for a blog.
 The famous /posts example.
-The situation is, that a memeber of your team was supposed to built this API but got sick and you have to take over.
+The situation is, that a member of your team was supposed to built this API but got sick and you have to take over.
 The API shall only support JSON.
 The following requirements are given:

 You can send requests for example with a tool like [httpie](https://httpie.org/):